TrueFiEng/Waffle/docs/source/getting-started.rst

       npm install --save-dev mocha chai

 .. note::
   If you are using Typescript don't forget to add :code:`ts-node` and :code:`typescript` to your :code:`devDependencies`.
 Also, make sure to add a :code:`tsconfig.json`, and within it, set :code:`"esModuleInterop"` and :code:`"resolveJsonModule"` to :code:`true`.
-Lastly, instead of using :code:`mocha` in your Node scripts within your :code:`package.json`, replace it with :code:`ts-node`.
+Lastly, make sure to install mocha types: :code:`npm i -D @types/mocha`.

 Below is an example test file for the contract above written with Waffle.
 Place it under :code:`test/BasicToken.test.ts` file in your project directory: